 The function $p{gyro}(\mathbf{v}1, \mathbf{v}2, \mathbf{v}3)$ represents the probability density that the gyroangle of the fast ion has the correct value to produce the measured proton.
 In practice, it is advantageous [8] to consider intervals of speed v_3 (or proton energy E_3).
 If v_3 is interpreted this way, p{gyro} represents the probability that the selected fast ion has a gyroangle that produces protons within the specified range of speeds.

-Recall from Eq.
-1 that the weight function is defined through the relation $C(E_3) = \int W(X, E_3)F(X) dX$.
-The goal of the following sections is to simplify and rearrange Eqs.
-2 and 3 into the form of Eq.
-1 in order to extract the weight function W. To that end, the next section explains how to simplify and calculate the $\int \int \int dl \, dA \, d\Omega$ term that describes the sightlines and collimating structure.
-The emissivity R is simplified in Sec.
-4.1 and formulas for the probability p{quro} are given in Sec.
-4.2.
+Recall from equation (1) that the weight function is defined through the relation $C(E_3) = \int W(X, E_3)F(X) dX$.
+The goal of the following sections is to simplify and rearrange equations (2) and (3) into the form of equation (1) in order to extract the weight function W. To that end, the next section explains how to simplify and calculate the $\int \int \int dl dA d\Omega$ term that describes the sightlines and collimating structure.
+The emissivity R is simplified in section 4.1 and formulas for the probability p{gyro} are given in section 4.2.

-3 "Sightlines" selected by the collimating structure
+3. 'Sightlines' selected by the collimating structure

-The treatment of the sightlines follows [17].
-Figure 1 illustrates the bundles of "rays" collected by four MAST proton detectors in a particular equilibrium.
+The treatment of the sightlines follows [19].
+Figure 1 illustrates the bundles of 'rays' collected by four MAST proton detectors in a particular equilibrium.
+Owing to the large proton gyroradius in the ~ 0.4 T MAST field, protons escape before they complete a full gyro-orbit.
 Although the effective solid angle is largest for a central sightline, protons have a finite probability of striking the detector for a range of different incident velocity vectors.
-An orbit code calculates the trajectory represented by $\int dl$.
+A full orbit code that integrates the equations of motion with an Adams-Bashford-Moulton scheme calculates the trajectory represented by $\int dl$.
 Since the orbit is collisionless, time is reversed in the calculation in order to calculate orbits backward from the detector into the plasma.
-Each trajectory has an effective weight represented by the product $\int \int dA \, d\Omega$.
+Each trajectory has an effective weight represented by the product $\int \int dA d\Omega$.
 Since the magnetic field changes little on the scale of the collimating structure, incident orbits with the same velocity can be considered identical over the entire area of the detector.
-With this approximation, we can replace $\int \int dA \, d\Omega$ by $A \int T(\Omega) \, d\Omega$, where the transmission function $T(\Omega)$ is proportional to the fraction of the detector area "illuminated" by a particular incident velocity vector.
+With this approximation, we can replace $\int \int dA d\Omega$ by $A \int T(\Omega) d\Omega$, where the transmission function $T(\Omega)$ is proportional to the fraction of the detector area 'illuminated' by a particular incident velocity vector.